 If your garden soil is more acidic then pH 6 then the rosemary may not live for as long or achieve is potential in terms of growth, fragrance and culinary taste of the leaves as certain nutrients become insoluble due to soil acidity which makes it more difficult for the rosemary’s roots to uptake the nutrients they require.

-Most garden soils are pH neutral or either slightly acidic as the is the pH level that organic plant material typically reaches when it is full decomposed therefore will be suitable for growing rosemary and other Mediterranean herbs from a soil pH perspective.
+Most garden soils are pH neutral or either slightly acidic as the is the pH level that organic plant material typically reaches when it is full decomposed, therefore it will be suitable for growing rosemary and other Mediterranean herbs from a soil pH perspective.

 However, some garden soils are naturally very acidic, which could be the reason why your rosemary is dying.

 If you are unsure of your garden soils pH level then I recommend you purchase an inexpensive soil test kit from Amazon which are very easy to use and available for a great price!

 If you find that the soil is too acidic then you will need to transplant your rosemary to prevent it from dying.

 If your soil is too acidic from growing rosemary then it is important to transplant your rosemary to a pot with new potting soil (use 70% potting soil or multi-purpose compost to 30% sand or grit for drainage).

 Transplant the rosemary by gently levering the plant with a garden fork to avoid cutting through roots and slowly persuade the plant out of the ground rather then pull it out with force.

 Replant your rosemary in a pot that is at least 12 inches across and a proportionate depth to ensure the roots have enough root to establish and to insulate the temperature sensitive roots from cold weather.